 Focus On What You Can Control Instead of What You Can Not Control

 Give yourself relaxing breaks and plan them ahead.
 Find something that relaxes you and make sure that the next time you get frustrated you can focus on this relaxing habit.
-I for example love reading and a hot bath, so when I get frustrated or overwhelmed by my environment I either try to do one little relaxing habit right away or if it´s not possible because of the timing I tell myself that I can take this bath tonight.
+I, for example, love reading and a hot bath, so when I get frustrated or overwhelmed by my environment I either try to do one little relaxing habit right away or if it´s not possible because of the timing I tell myself that I can take this bath tonight.
 That way there is something nice I´m looking forward to and it takes some of my stress or frustration away.
 You could try to put a happy song on and dance for a few hours.
-You could try meditation, yoga or painting – basically whatever makes you feel better and let´s go of the stress of your day.
+You could try meditation, yoga or painting – basically whatever makes you feel better and lets go of the stress of your day.

 Let It All Out

-If your frustration isn´t going away and calming yourself doesn’t work than choose something where you can let it all out.
+If your frustration isn´t going away and calming yourself doesn’t work then choose something where you can let it all out.
 Obviously not on the people around you!
 What I mean is power yourself out in a sport.
-If you live in the nature go for a walk and find a spot where you are alone and can let out a scream.
+If you live in nature go for a walk and find a spot where you are alone and can let out a scream.
 Find something that fits your lifestyle so that you have a prepared exit habit for the next time that you get frustrated and you will deal with it way better.

 Plan Your Happiness

 Include more moments of happiness in your daily journey by planning them in advance.
 Make sure that way you always have something you are looking forward to.
 In intense moments where frustration might come up, it will help you to concentrate on this great thing that you will do later.
 But please just binge-watching does not count, if you really want it to work your moments of happiness should be different every day and things that you truly enjoy.
-Write a list of which things give you a great feeling and sometimes it might be even something little that you are looking forward to like sleeping in fresh washed bedsheets or starting a new book of your favourite author.
+Write a list of which things give you a great feeling and sometimes it might be even something little that you are looking forward to like sleeping on freshly washed bedsheets or starting a new book by your favourite author.
 You know yourself best so I´m sure you already have a couple of things in mind.
 The good thing about having this list prepared is that when you are not feeling great, you can just look at it and start some of the happy habits, instead of getting even more frustrated, because you don’t know what you feel like doing

 Sense And Purpose

 Check if the moments that bring you frustration actually need to be faced.
 Maybe some of them could be done by someone else.
-For example you could give away an unpopular task like your tax declaration and use that new time for more moments of happiness.
+For example, you could give away an unpopular task like your tax declaration and use that new time for more moments of happiness.
 If you compare how little it actually costs to how much happiness it got you it might be worth it.
-Or you need some spare time without your kids, find someone who can take care of them for an hour or two.
+Or if you need some spare time without your kids, find someone who can take care of them for an hour or two.

-If you are more advanced than look for a purpose in your own life.
+If you are more advanced then look for a purpose in your own life.
 What are your goals?
 How could you help others more and make the world a better place?
-It will make your life feel more meaningful if you see that you are bringing a positive effect on other peoples life.
-Even in these virus times you can ALWAYS find someone who needs help.
+It will make your life feel more meaningful if you see that you are bringing a positive effect on other people’s life.
+Even in these virus times, you can ALWAYS find someone who needs help.
 You could go shopping for your elderly neighbours, look after the kids of a mom that still has to work and doesn’t have any help.
 Or you can offer things online to others.
-If you act kind and be empathetic, you will feel more loved and happier with yourself.
+If you act kind and empathetic, you will feel more loved and happier with yourself.
 And the happier you are with yourself and your life and the more balanced your feelings are, the better you will handle disappointing situations.

 Prioritise Your Own Mental Health

 Last but not least only look to others for encouragement, not for judgement.
-If you realise that your self-judgement is on a high level because of some social media accounts than better unfollow them or at least limit your consuming time.
+If you realise that your self-judgement is on a high level because of some social media accounts then you better unfollow them or at least limit your consuming time.
 Be careful with what you let impact you and concentrate on people that lift you up.
 Find a person that motivates and inspires you and make sure your mental health is as good as your physical one.